vmware-archive/DEPRECTATED-docs-pcf-security/pcf-infrastructure/api-cert-rotation.html.erb.md

 ---
-title: Rotating Non-Configurable TLS/SSL Certificates
+title: Regenerating and Rotating Non-Configurable TLS/SSL Certificates
 owner: OpsMan / Security
 ---
 Depending on the requirements of your deployment, you may need to rotate your CA certificates.
 Certificates can expire or fall out of currency, or your organization's security compliance policies may require you to rotate certificates periodically.

 In a Pivotal Cloud Foundry (PCF) deployment, you can rotate the certificates using API calls in the command line.
 This API regenerates the certificate authority (CA) associated with a deployment.
-New certificates generated through this process will use SHA-256 encryption.
+New certificates generated through this process use SHA-256 encryption.

-<p class="note"><strong>Note</strong>: In this procedure, you will return to Ops Manager frequently to click <strong>Apply Changes</strong>.
+<p class="note"><strong>Note</strong>: These procedures require you to return to Ops Manager and click <strong>Apply Changes</strong> periodically.
 Clicking <strong>Apply Changes</strong> redeploys the Ops Manager Director and its tiles.
-If you apply your changes at each stage of this procedure, a successful redeploy will verify that the certificate rotation process is proceeding correctly.</p>
+If you apply your changes during each procedure, a successful redeploy verifies that the certificate rotation process is proceeding correctly.</p>

+##Creating a New Certificate Authority (CA)

 1. Open the command line terminal.